 - Health education and counseling about physical and emotional health. - 2.
 Emergency first aid treatment. - Referral service to community agencies and physicians. - 4.
-Various screening programs. - 5.
-Programs of interest in the area of health to students and faculty.
+Various screening programs, including free tuberculin skin tests. - Programs of interest in the area of health to students and faculty.

-The Health Center is open from 8 a.m. until 10 p.m. daily, Monday through Thursday, from 8 a.m. until 5 p.m. on Friday, and from 8 a.m. until 4 p.m. on Saturday.
+The Health Center is open from 8 a.m. until 10 p.m. daily, Monday through Thursday, from 8 a.m. until 4:30 p.m. on Friday, and from 8 a.m. until 4 p.m. on Saturday.
 All students are encouraged to complete the health history form as fully as possible so that the Health Center can best serve their needs.